-Hajjar was a recipient of the 2020 PLATFORM Photography Award and received an honourable mention for the 2021 Emerging Digital Artists Award.
-Her film Don’t Forget the Water won the Jury Award and the Audience Choice Award for Best Manitoba Short Film at Gimli Film Festival.
-Hajjar curates the SWANA Film Festival, presenting South West Asian and North African short films from around the world.
+Hajjar was a recipient of the 2020 PLATFORM Photography Award and she received an honourable mention for the 2021 Emerging Digital Artists Award.
+Her film The Landmarks of Memory won Best International Short Documentary at the Lebanese Independent Film Festival (2025) and her film Don’t Forget the Water won the Jury Award and Audience Choice Award at Gimli Film Festival (2021).

 hajjarchristina (at) gmail (dot) com